Xilinx/Vitis_Accel_Examples/cpp_kernels/array_partition/README.md

 Array Partition (HLS C/C++ Kernel)
 ======================

-This is a simple example of matrix multiplication (Row x Col) to demonstrate how to achieve better performance by array partitioning, using HLS kernel in SDx Environment.
+This is a simple example of matrix multiplication (Row x Col) to demonstrate how to achieve better performance by array partitioning, using HLS kernel in Vitis Environment.

 ***KEY CONCEPTS:*** Kernel Optimization, HLS C Kernel, Array Partition